J0n4t4n/flux-home/README.md

 - [Rancher Longhorn](https://longhorn.io/): Longhorn provides a distributed block storage system for Kubernetes, offering replicated storage with high availability and data durability.

 - [Renovate](https://www.mend.io/renovate/): Renovate is an automated dependency management tool.
 It keeps track of the dependencies in your project and automatically updates them to their latest versions, ensuring that your cluster stays up-to-date and secure.

+- [Smarter Device Manager](https://gitlab.com/arm-research/smarter/smarter-device-manager): Smarter Device Manager is a tool used for managing devices in Kubernetes environments.
+It allows the assignment of `/dev/fuse` devices to containers using requests, enhancing control over device usage within the cluster.

 - [System Upgrade Controller](https://github.com/rancher/system-upgrade-controller): The System Upgrade Controller by Rancher is used to automatically upgrade K3s according to a Plan object.